Fox Conner: Conner and Eisenhower

 One of the subjects on which [Conner] talked to me most was allied command, its difficulties and its problems.
 Another was George C. Marshall.
 Again and again General Conner said to me, 'We cannot escape another great war.
 When we go into that war it will be in company with allies. ...
 We must insist on individual and single responsibility—leaders will have to learn how to overcome nationalistic considerations in the conduct of campaigns.
 One man who can do it is Marshall—he is close to being a genius.'

 Conner pulled strings to get his protégé admitted to the U.S. Army Command and Staff School at Fort Leavenworth, Kansas, where Eisenhower graduated first in his class thanks in no small part to his comprehensive Panamanian tutelage, in addition to the class notes Eisenhower received from Patton, who had attended the school earlier.

+Brigadier General Fox Conner at the Panama Canal Zone as commander of the 20th Infantry Brigade, circa 1922.

 Eisenhower later commented on Conner's abilities: "Outside of my parents he had more influence on me and my outlook than any other individual, especially in regard to the military profession."